yuuichi-fujioka/k8sfs/README.md

   - kubernetes
 status:
   phase: Active
-$ ls -la /mnt/k8s/default/ # Can see directories for each resource total 0
-drwxr-xr-x 1 ubuntu  ubuntu  4096  2月  8 08:53 .
+$ ls -la /mnt/k8s/default/ # Can see directories for each resource. when namespace is specified, this directory is mount point. total 0 drwxr-xr-x 1 ubuntu  ubuntu  4096  2月  8 08:53 .
 drwxr-xr-x 1 ubuntu  ubuntu  4096  2月  8 08:52 ..